sriram403/WackyWarper/README.md

     `pip install -r requirements.txt`

-2. Uploade your Images and labels into the train folder which already have images and labels folder created for you!
+2. Uploade your Images and labels into the train folder with a folder name of `images` and `labels`!

     **Just paste your images and labels respectivly into that Train folder**